ttv20/gDriveOCR/README.md

 Node CLI program for OCR large PDF documents

 ## Purpose
-let you OCR PDF by Google Drive API
+Let you OCR (extract text from image) from PDF by Google Drive API

 ## Table of Contents